Partners

 Give the best gift

-Every day blood and organs are needed to save and transform lives.
+Every day blood and are needed to save and transform lives.
 Blood is used in life-threatening emergencies, to combat cancer, fight sickle cell or provide lifesaving medicines to help babies' hearts to continue to beat.

 The NHS requires approximately 5,000 units of blood daily to meet the needs of patients and with a shelf life of just 35 days, stocks need to be constantly replenished.
 Blood is needed every day and we need need for existing donors to keep donating, as well as new O negative donors and donors of Black heritage to come forward.